 Example: Have your subject 10+ feet from you.
 Having something like flowers close to you (the photographer) while in the frame will put the flowers out of focus (bokeh).
 The subject would be tack sharp against their background, which will be just as out of focus as the foreground (the flowers in this case).

 The above image is another great example of depth.
 Taken with an 85mm at f/1.8

 The is how real depth is created (along with other tactics, like editing/lighting work).
 Think of it like this - Bokeh, sharp, bokeh.
 Think of them as layers.
 You can also think of it as foreground, mid-ground, and background.
 With mid-ground in focus and the other two out of focus.

-This is something common for Real Estate Photographers and a Landscape Photographer.
+This is something common for Real Estate and Landscape Photographers.

-This is not only for Landscapes or Real Estate.. these were just good exmaples.
+This is not only for Landscapes or Real Estate.. these were just good examples.

 There aren't many cons about aperture other than missing focus and diffraction.
 Let's dive into each of them for just a little bit.

 When I say very low - I'm talking about anything below f/2.8.
 This will include f/1.2, f/1.4, f/1.8, and f/2.0.